 Before you start

-- The National Insurance numbers of any other people, including your partner, you are applying for who are 16 years old or over
+- the National Insurance numbers of any other people, including your partner, you're applying for who are 16 years old or over

 Depending on your circumstances we may also ask for your NHS number, if you have one.

 Your session will time out after 30 minutes of inactivity.